Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types/index.rst

 There are 2 kinds of types in C++:

 - built-in types - types offered by the language itself, they are denoted with keywords
-- user-defined types - types created by the user (here *user* means user of the language - programmer)
+- user-defined types - types created by the user (here *user* means user of the language - programmer); these are defined in code using specific keywords (:cch:`struct`, :cch:`class`, :cch:`enum`) and then their name from definition is used

 For now, we will stick to built-in types as defining new types requires much more knowledge.
 Sometimes we will use user-defined types from the standard library.
 All you need to know for now is that user-defined types allow to specify new meanings for binary data which is extremely useful in making abstractions.